 As far as LACCW goes, every year, we’re in charge of writing a report that’s on the status of women and girls.
-We are basically taking data and stats of women who aren’t being paid the same, they have equal access to services.
+We are taking data and stats of women who aren’t being paid the same, don’t have equal access to services.
 I think that’s important to make sure that you’re broadcasting it.
 If there’s any kind of inequitable practices going on, making sure that the public knows about them.
-Especially the Commission has opened my eyes to a whole another world.
+The Commission has opened my eyes to a whole another world.
 There are some many different commissions and these commissions hold a lot of power.
 I’m becoming more aware of policies and procedures in the County and the City, it’s really important to make people aware.
-If people knew about the kind of things that are going on, then they would be moved and affected to want change and bring on equitable practices.
-But if people just don’t know, it’s really hard to convince them.
+If people knew about the things that are going on, then they would be moved and affected to want change.
+But if people don’t know, it’s really hard to convince them.

 Is there something people could do in making the first step towards supporting women in professional working environments or across all environments?

 It definitely varies depending on what age group or what setting you want to provide support in.
 For me, growing up, I didn’t have any examples of female Latina engineers.
 So I make it a case to go to at least three to four schools a year and talk to students and tell them, “Hey, there is other job options for you out there.”

 You are the Hispanic professional female for those young girls.

 Yeah, it feels a bit like it’s my calling in life to get it out there and expose people to it.
 It’s my duty to give back to communities that don’t really have those experiences.
 I’m definitely lucky because a lot of my peers from high school have gone into a professional careers and come back to the community to share their experiences.